AviatrixSystems/Docs/HowTos/transit_gateway_peering.rst

 Input a list of CIDRS separated by comma.

 You can edit this field after the Transit Peering took place.
-Go to Transit Network -> Transit Peering, highlight the peering connection.
+Go to Transit Network > Transit Peering, highlight the peering connection.
-Click the 3 dots skewer and click Edit to modify the Excluded Network CIDR list.
+Click the 3 dots skewer and click **Edit** to modify the Excluded Network CIDR list.

 The diagram below illustrates how Excluded Network CIDRs can be used in a two region deployment.
-In this case, 10.20.0.0/16 appears on both sides as VPC CIDR.
+In this case, 10.20.0.0/16 appears on both sides as VPC/VNet CIDR.
 To allow Transit Peering to proceed, configure on both Transit Gateways Excluded Network CIDRs with 10.20.0.0/16.

 |excluded_network_cidrs|